LulinZhang/Feature-matching-for-multi-epoch-historical-images/README.md

 ## Precise matching

 We perform a precise matching under the guidance of the co-registered DSMs.

-We provide 2 options (guided matching and patch matching) to get tentative inter-epoch correspondences, then remove the outliers with 3D RANSAC and cross correlation.
+2 options (guided matching and patch matching) are provide to get tentative inter-epoch correspondences, followed by removing the outliers with 3D RANSAC and cross correlation.

 ### Get tentative inter-epoch correspondences

-Guided matching is designed for hand-crafted methods like SIFT.
+* (1) Guided matching is designed for hand-crafted methods like SIFT.
 We predict the keypoint locaiton from one epoch to another via the co-registered DSM, and search only the neighborhood of the predicted keypoint to reduce ambiguity.

-Patch matching is designed for deep learning methods like SuperGlue.
+* (2) Patch matching is designed for deep learning methods like SuperGlue.
 We use the co-registered DSM to predict the corresponding patches, followed with resampling to remove the scale and rotation difference.
 The patch pair will be feed into SuperGlue to get tentative correspondences.

 <p align="center">
   <img src="images/precisematch.png" width="800">